 Startup Sales Strategy #8: Hear out your Customers

 Not every solution that a customer gets is perfect and all around.
-Some flaws and imperfections may get missed from you.
+Some flaws and imperfections may get missed by you.

 When a customer starts using it, he is an actual individual that knows how the product should be or how it can be improved in certain areas.